uploadcare/.github/CONTRIBUTING.md

 ## Bugs

-* **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead to refer to our [security policy](https://github.com/rsedykh/.github/blob/master/SECURITY.md).
+* **Please, do not open up a GitHub issue if the bug is a security vulnerability**, and instead to refer to our [security policy](https://github.com/rsedykh/.github/blob/master/SECURITY.md).

 * When openning a new issue, be sure to include a **title and clear description**, as much relevant information as possible.